Sandridge

-Sandridge is a village and civil parish between St Albans and Wheathampstead in Hertfordshire, England.
+Sandridge is a village and civil parish between the city centre of St Albans (2.5 mi to the south-west) and Wheathampstead in Hertfordshire, England, forming part of the contiguous built-up area of St Albans.

 History

 The original name was "Saundruage" meaning a place of sandy soil serviced by bond tenants.

 The earliest recorded mention of Sandridge is in the year 796 the parish being part of the revenue of the Mercian Kings.
 It was given by Egfrith son of Offa in the first year of his reign to abbot Eadric second abbot of St Alban's Monastery and to the monks of St Albans.

 Part of the parish of Sandridge was added to the Municipal Borough of St Albans in 1887.
 The remainder of the parish was renamed Sandridge Rural in 1894 when Sandridge Rural Parish Council was formed.
 In 1913 a further 241 acres were transferred to St Albans.
 The parish name reverted to Sandridge in 1957.

 Second Battle of St Albans

 In February 1461 the final skirmishes of the Second Battle of St Albans took place in and around Sandridge as the Earl of Warwick, for the Yorkists, retreated towards Nomansland.